InnovADR

 By integrating these key drivers, InnovADR provides a holistic and efficient approach to dispute resolution, tailored to meet the unique needs of each case while aligning with broader objectives like ESG (Environ-mental, Social, and Governance) and the UN’s Sustainable Development Goals (SDG).

-InnovADR’s approach to dispute resolution is closely aligned with Environmental, Social, and Governance (ESG) objectives and the United Nations’ Sustainable Development Goals (SDGs).
+InnovADR’s approach to dispute resolution and the way it provides its services are closely aligned with Environmental, Social, and Governance (ESG) objectives and the United Nations’ Sustainable Development Goals (SDGs).
 Here’s how:

 1. ESG Compliance: